the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 develop metrics to measure an individual's progression in specific RSE skill sets.
-These indicators would supplement the traditional grading system by providing gamification elements that gratify learning and incentivizes the discovery of new skill sets, and thus contribute to reducing skill gaps in the RSE community.
+These indicators would supplement the traditional grading system by providing gamification elements that gratify learning and incentivize the discovery of new skill sets, and thus contribute to reducing skill gaps in the RSE community.
-Some indicators could be used in GitHub/Lab to stimulate continuous learning or steer RSE behavior in a direction that would benefit all users of research software.
+Some indicators could be used in collaborative Web platforms to stimulate continuous learning or steer RSE behavior in a direction that would benefit all users of research software.
 Currently, code hosting platforms and software packaging services that allow the public display of user activity are usually limited to basic statistics,